-The U.S. beauty devices market is expected to reach $32.5 billion by 2023, according to P&S Market Research.
+The U.S. beauty devices market is expected to reach $32.5 billion by 2023, according to P&S Intelligence.

 The market is mainly driven by growing geriatric population, rising prevalence of skin diseases and hair loss, and increasing healthcare expenditure.